At a Glance

 - Tasks: Lead holistic assessments and support individuals in their care journey.

-- Company: Connect2Surrey is a joint venture focused on empowering communities and promoting independence.
+- Company: Connect2Surrey is a joint venture focused on empowering communities through social care.

-- Benefits: Enjoy flexible working options and the chance to make a real difference in people's lives.
+- Benefits: Enjoy flexible working options and the chance to make a real difference.

-- Why this job: Join a supportive team dedicated to promoting choice, control, and independence for individuals in need.
+- Why this job: Join a supportive team dedicated to promoting independence and choice for individuals.

-- Qualifications: Ideal for those with a background in social care or mental health; empathy and communication skills are key.
+- Qualifications: Ideal for those with a background in mental health or social care.

 The predicted salary is between 36000 - 60000 £ per year.